 My Loved One Has Been Severely Injured In a Construction Accident

 As the process may be slightly different.
-The expertise of a truck accident attorney ensures that the rights of your injured loved one are fully protected and that any compensation claims are effectively managed.
+The expertise of an attorney ensures that the rights of your injured loved one are fully protected and that any compensation claims are effectively managed.
 They should follow the steps and information in the previous section.
 However, if your loved one is a minor (under the age of 18) then the process may be slightly different.

 Every State has their own set of laws regarding minors in the workforce, but assuming your child is at the legal age to work and they are in fact employed, then they have the right to workers’ compensation.
 This would be handled by the employer in the same way it would be handled for any other employee.
 But in the event that your child is denied workers’ compensation or you believe their injury was a result of negligence, then you do have the option to file a personal injury claim on their behalf.
 Discover your family’s legal options by scheduling a case evaluation with one of our expert personal injury attorneys today.